 Maybe you don’t even know how to prepare your muscles for a run!
 Joining a free community trek will most likely expose you to a wealth of veteran runners and more experienced athletes who can share pacing strategies and stretching techniques.

 Another advantage of free-running programs is that since they’re held on a regular basis, you can build up your stamina as a beginner with the group and proceed to take on bigger challenges afterward.
 Once you see how easy it is to stick to running with a group just for fun, your ‘Couch to 5K’ plan may become easier to conquer on your own.

 What else is going to get you off that couch?
 Probably knowing you don’t have to travel too far while simultaneously feeling the anxiety of running among others who can pull off a 5K in less than 20 minutes!

 Depending on the targeted distance of the free community runs, you’ll probably have a more enjoyable time working on your running technique, speed and interval timing knowing you didn’t have to drive or take transportation hours away from home.
 If you do decide to join a running group – make sure getting to the location doesn’t stress you out to the point where you don’t get enjoyment out of the run itself!
-You may also begin your running journey with the local running group and feel so confident in your speed and abilities that you don’t mind traveling out of the way for a more serious competition.
+You may also begin your running journey with the local running group and feel so confident in your speed and abilities that you don’t mind traveling out of the way for more serious competition.

 Spending less time traveling, which some runners have to do for races outside of their community, will help store that energy you can use for training instead.

-Luckily my venture to the free community run in my neighborhood was a 10-minute walk to the local park where I originally began training years ago, conditioning myself to run non-stop for a half hour.
+Luckily my venture to the free community running in my neighborhood was a 10-minute walk to the local park where I originally began training years ago, conditioning myself to run non-stop for a half hour.